bharatk21k/lesscode-iac/README.md

 #### 1. Create an empty microservice cluster.

-If you want to create an empty microservice stack and deploy API, MQ services (later), create the following script files in a separate directory.
+If you want to create an empty microservice stack and deploy API, MQ services (later), create the following script files.
 We recommend creating a separte directory for each environmnet/ cluster.
-Male sure to prefix cluster name with 'env' for readibility sake.
+Make sure to prefix cluster name with 'env' for readibility sake.
 Have default cluster for each envs like dev, stage, prod etc.